nmielnik/notes/medium-editor/lightning-talk-03-22-16/README.md

 * [`medium-editor`](https://github.com/yabwe/medium-editor) is a WYSIWYG editor for the browser.
 * Used as the core text editor for new sitebuilder (code named 'Tower') being built by Digital team.
-* Rich Text editing is challenging. medium-editor is fairly good as far as rich-text on the web is concerned.
+* WYSIWYG editing in browsers sucks
+  * medium-editor makes it suck a lot less.